 - Encourage a student to read as widely as possible outside ones discipline and to discuss ones research with friends and non-experts.

-- PhD dissertation of quality on time (3 years) and successfully defending the dissertation in the oral exam.
+- Produce a PhD dissertation of quality on time (3 years) and successfully defending the dissertation in the oral exam.

 - Average 1 publication in journals (e.g. IJCV, PAMI, IVC , CVIU or PR for computer vision) and 2-3 at conferences (e.g. ICCV, ECCV, BMVC, ACCV, FG or ICPR for computer vision).